syncore/a2sapi/README.md

 This back end service was written to provide information to a number of sites, for example: [here](https://ql.syncore.org) and [here](https://reflex.syncore.org) for which I needed this specific information.

+#### :boom: :fire: **Important update (November 8, 2016)** ####
+It appears that Valve has silently taken their master servers offline on November 8, 2016. a2sapi now retrieves the list of all servers using an undocumented Steam Web API endpoint. ***If you still wish to automatically query servers at timed intervals, you will need a free Steam Web API key, which can be generated at: https://steamcommunity.com/dev/apikey*** - This change does not affect the querying of individual servers (i.e. the a2sapi /query endpoint) only retrieval of all servers at timed intervals.

 *Please note, this is the first project that I have written in the Go programming language.* :scream: Pull requests are welcome!

 # Installation